marcelotokarnia/blog/src/posts/geekle-node-conference-day1.md

 As expected of any live presentations, specially involving demos, and globally broadcasting, there were a few technical issues here and there, but let's focus on what went right instead.
 I did learn a few things and I would like to share those.

-I'll first add a disclaimer that I'm merely reproducing the information I wrote down from watching the presentations, I'm by no means an expert in any of the following topics, and further research is encouraged if you have any specific interest.
+I'll first add a disclaimer that I'm merely reproducing the information I wrote down from watching the presentations, I'm by no means an expert in any of the following topics, in fact, most of it I was hearing for the very first time and further research is encouraged if you are interested.

 ---